bleemeo/glouton/README.md

 To update dependencies, you can run:

 ```
-go get -u
+go get -u ./...
 ```

-For some dependencies, you will need to specify the version or commit hash to update to.
+This should only update to latest minor or patch version.
+For major version, you need to specify the dependency explicitly, possible with the version or commit hash.
 For example:

 ```
 go get github.com/influxdata/telegraf@1.12.1
 ```

+Finally, it may worse removing all "// indirect" and running go mod tidy, to ensure only needed indirect dependencies are present.

 Running go mod tidy & test before commiting the updated go.mod is recommended:
 ```